glowen18/WDI_P2_FamBook/README.md

 ### Approach

-FamBook was created with Ruby on Rails and Postgresql using the MVC (Model-View-Controller) architecture.
+FamBook was created with Ruby on Rails and Postgresql using MVC (Model-View-Controller) architecture with Active Record and RESTful routes.

-After generating a model in the rails console, the following steps were taken:
+The following steps were taken to create the FamBook App:

+1. Created the new rails app in Terminal
+2. Created 3 models in Terminal:
+  * User model
+  * Board model
+  * Story model
+3. Migrated the models to the text editor Atom
-1. Confirm the migration data was correct
+4. Confirmed the migration data was correct
+5. Generated a controller for each model from the terminal
+6. Defined the 7 index actions in each controller:
+   * Index
+   * Show
-2. Create the routes
+   * Create
-3. Code the model data
+   * New
+   * Edit
+   * Update
+   * Destroy
-4. Code the controller data
+7. Defined the routes for each controller action
-5. Code the view data
+8. Created View templates for the following actions as well as a partial form for refactoring the Show, Edit & New pages:
+  * Index
+  * Show
+  * Edit
+  * New

-The project consisted of coding an MVC for the User, Board and Story models.
-At each step a new Git Branch was created and tested in the browser.
+Before each step a new Git Branch was created and tested in the browser.

 After each modification, the changes were added, committed and pushed up to Github.

 At the end of each day, the updated Github version was deployed using Heroku.

 ### MVP